ikunetwork/WhitePaper/README.md

 The outcome is a ~20 year backlog of potential drugs waiting for funds to enter clinical trials.[10](./#f10) In fact, there are over 10,000 diseases/conditions afflicting humans of which less than 600 have known treatments.[11](./#f11) All the while generic drugs have proven to be safe and inexpensive, and can be rediscovered to treat many more conditions, for which no quality treatment exist.[12](./#f12) Branded and failed Phase II \(achieved Phase I - safety\) drugs can be rediscovered as well, where rediscovery can be fully realized \(e.g. FDA approved\) in just one clinical trial for as little as $5 million, while significantly lowering any potential reason for future litigation.[13](./#f13)

 The industry R&D model as it currently stands is clearly a failure and does not account for drug rediscovery.[14](./#f14) The holdup is not the science, but the incentive to efficiently mobilize resources to realize the science.
+Blockchains can now  digitally program incentive models to coordinate resources where it was not previously possible.

 ### IKU Approach